1964 All-Atlantic Coast Conference football team

 The 1964 All-Atlantic Coast Conference football team consists of American football players chosen by various selectors for their All-Atlantic Coast Conference ("ACC") teams for the 1964 NCAA University Division football season.
 Selectors in 1964 included the Associated Press (AP) and the United Press International (UPI).
-Players selected to the first team by both the AP and UPI are displayed below in bold.
+The players selected to the first team by both the AP and UPI are displayed below in bold.